 Q: Which laser is recommended to treat early signs of skin cancer?

 A: Sun damage, early signs of skin cancer, and pre-cancerous lesions can all be treated using photodynamic therapy (PDT).
 These light therapy treatments destroy the pre-cancerous lesions without damaging the surrounding skin.
 If you detect any signs of skin cancer, it is best to see your dermatologist immediately!

-Q: What areas of the body can be treated with an Intense Pulsed Light (IPL) photofacial?
+Q: What areas of the body can be treated with a BroadBand Light (BBL) photofacial?

-A: IPL photofacials can be used to treat a variety of common skin problems on several areas of the body including the legs, back, arms, hands, chest, neck, and face.
+A: BBL photofacials can be used to treat a variety of common skin problems on several areas of the body including the legs, back, arms, hands, chest, neck, and face.

 Q: What is the typical downtime after a Fraxel laser treatment?